-C. People in the lab need to have both shared and independent projects.
+C. People in the lab need to have both collaborative and independent projects.
 As a lab, we need to be working together on bigger goals, but each individual needs to have an area of expertise and a project that they can own.
 I cannot be an expert in all of these areas, but the lab, as a team, should be.
 If we are a more diverse lab, then we can be well-versed in a lot of topics.

 D. Infectious disease research is very complex.
 There are both pathogen factors and host factors to consider.
 We need to understand a little about virology, microbiology, immunology, and genetics.
 It is thus impossible to have a narrow focus on one single subject.
 The only way for us to study an infectious disease is to attack it from many angles, requiring us to be multi-dimensional in our research approach.

 Lab Environment Philosophy

 As you are certainly aware, you cannot gauge a lab environment until you spend some time in it.
 But, before coming to spend some time in our lab, you should realize that we are a little different.

 1. Our lab is located in University Research Park.
 This means that we are NOT on campus.
 Most people find a way to get to and from campus, but it does add a few complexities to your day.
 Parking is free out at URP, so that is a definite benefit.

 2. Our lab is located in the AIDS Vaccine Research Lab (AVRL) in URP.
 Our building houses five independent faculty members, as well as three service units affiliated with the Wisconsin National Primate Research Center.
 We are not isolated.
 We share resources, mentorship, and expertise with everyone in our building.